The Last Castle: Plot

-Lieutenant General Eugene Irwin is to complete a 10-year sentence in a maximum security military prison for sending his troops on a mission in Burundi, violating a presidential order and resulting in eight soldiers' deaths.

-Prison commandant Colonel Winter greatly admires Irwin, until he calls his much-prized military artifacts collection something no true battlefield veteran would ever have.
-An offended Winter, who has never seen combat, resents the remark.
-He then opposes what he perceives as Irwin's attempt to change the attitudes of the prisoners, causing his admiration for Irwin to dissipate.
+Lieutenant General Eugene Irwin is sentenced to 10 years in a maximum security military prison for sending his troops on a rescue mission in Burundi, which violated a presidential order and resulted in eight soldiers' deaths.
+Prison commandant Colonel Winter admires Irwin, until Irwin calls Winter's prized military artifacts collection something no true battlefield veteran would possess.
+An offended Winter, who has never seen combat, opposes Irwin's attempt to change the attitudes of the prisoners.

-On one occasion, Irwin is reprimanded for stopping a guard from clubbing prisoner Corporal Ramon Aguilar, who had saluted Irwin in the prison yard.
-A tenet of Winter's methods for running the prison, that the prisoners are no longer soldiers and therefore should stop acting as such.
+A tenet of Winter's command is that prisoners are no longer soldiers and therefore should not follow military customs and courtesies.
+On one occasion, Irwin is reprimanded for stopping a guard from clubbing a prisoner, Corporal Ramon Aguilar, who had saluted Irwin in the prison yard.

-Continuing to observe cruelty, Irwin attempts to unify the prisoners by building a "castle wall" of stone and mortar at the facility, which resembles a medieval castle in many ways.
-Envying the respect Irwin is clearly receiving, Winter orders his guards to destroy the wall.
-When Aguilar, an integral leader in the wall's construction, blocks the bulldozer, Winter orders sadistic sharpshooter Cpl.
-Zamorro to fire a normally non-lethal rubber bullet directly at his head, killing him.
+Irwin attempts to unify the prisoners by building a wall of stone and mortar resembling a medieval castle.
+Envying the respect Irwin earns, Winter orders his guards to destroy the wall.
+When Aguilar blocks a bulldozer, Winter orders Corporal Zamorro to fire a rubber bullet directly at Aguilar’s head, killing him.

-After the wall is destroyed, Irwin and the inmates pay final respects to Aguilar in formation.
-Winter later offers some small concessions which are rejected as flimsy.
-Irwin calls him a disgrace to the uniform, demanding his resignation.
+After the wall is destroyed, Irwin and the inmates pay final respects to Aguilar.
+Winter offers some small concessions which Irwin rejects as insufficient.
+Irwin calls Winter a disgrace to the uniform and demands his resignation.

-The prisoners begin to behave like soldiers around Irwin, using code words and gestures.
-An infuriated Winter reaches out to Yates, an anti-social prisoner, former officer and Apache helicopter pilot convicted of running a drug-smuggling ring.
-Bribed with a reduced sentence to inform about Irwin's plans, Yates tells Winter that Irwin intends to take over the prison, then raise the U.S. flag upside down to signal distress.

-Irwin organizes a plot to throw the prison into chaos.
-His intent is to show a friend, Brigadier General Wheeler, Winter's superior, that he is unfit and should be removed from command under the Uniform Code of Military Justice.
-During a visit, Winter receives a letter demanding his resignation, or the prisoners will kidnap Wheeler.
+The prisoners begin to behave like soldiers around Irwin, who organizes a plot to have Winter removed by showing his friend Brigadier General Wheeler, who is also Winter's superior, that Winter is unfit.
+During a visit from Wheeler, Winter receives a letter demanding that he resign, otherwise the prisoners will kidnap Wheeler.